 The Ark of Taste is a living catalog of delicious and distinctive foods facing extinction.
-By protecting, promoting, and eating these foods, we keep them in production and on our plates.
+By identifying, protecting and promoting these foods, we keep them in production and on our plates.

 The Ark of Taste is an international catalog that seeks to save the economic, social and cultural heritage of a diverse variety of animal breeds, seafood, fruit and vegetables, cured meats, cheeses, cereals, pastas, cakes and confectionery.
 The program was created to rediscover, describe and publicize these forgotten products, draw attention to the risk of their extinction, and invite everyone to take action to help protect them.

 All foods on the Ark of Taste are heritage products that have real economic viability and commercial potential for the communities that grow, produce, or harvest them.
 Our mission is to celebrate and preserve these products by introducing them to our members and then to the world.